gimbal-ghost/gimbal-ghost/README.md

 # 👻 Gimbal Ghost
-Generate a 3d video of your transmitter gimbal sticks from blackbox flight data.
+Gimbal Ghost is a desktop app allowing you to quickly create high quality 3D video of your gimbal sticks from your Betaflight blackbox logs.
+Think stick cam, but with a ghost moving the gimbals. 😜

-Say goodbye to the stick cam that takes up real estate in your video.
-It's like a ghost is moving your transmitter gimbals for you.
+## Motivation
+I have learned the most from FPV flight videos where I can clearly see the pilot's gimbals and could then go out and try what they did in the field.
+The current standard of using a "Stick Cam" comes with the overhead of an extra camera, extra time in post processing and frankly an imperfect view of the gimbals--quite a barrier to entry.
+Wouldn't it be great if we could all easily show our stick movements in our videos?

+In creating Gimbal Ghost I wanted to make posting a video with a view of your gimbal sticks the norm rather than the exception.
+This can only be accomplished if doing so is easy, fast, and high quality.
+This is my best stab at that.
+I welcome any feedback you may have and any contributions if you're willing.

+Go out and fly!
+And if you do post video for others, add Gimbal Ghost to it so we all can learn from you!

+## Special Thanks
+I owe a special thanks to Bastian Sondermann and the 3D models in his [BlackboxSticksExporter3D](https://github.com/bsondermann/BlackboxSticksExporter3D) tool.
+The 3D models in Gimbal Ghost are created from the 3D models from Bastian.
+I used his tool for quite some time in my search for an answer to this problem until Windows 11 rendered it inoperable.
+In many ways his tool was the inspiration for this one.

 ## 🏗️ Architecture
-The process of creating a 3d video of transmitter sticks from blackbox data is comprised of 3 steps:
+The process of creating a 3D video of transmitter sticks from blackbox data is comprised of three high levels steps:

 1. Decode:
     * Blackbox files are decoded into CSV files using the betaflight blackbox_decode CLI tool.